Agoric/agoric-sdk/packages/inter-protocol/src/vpool-xyk-amm/constantProduct/README.md

 **&Delta;X is 29,983, and &Delta;Y is 2247**.

- * Alice pays &Delta;X + protocolFee, which is 29,983 + 15  (29998 RUN)
+ * Alice pays &Delta;X + protocolFee, which is 29,983 + 15  (29998 IST)
  * Alice will receive &Delta;Y - PoolFee which is 2247 - 6  (2241 BLD)
- * The RUN in the pool will increase by &Delta;X   (29983 RUN)
+ * The IST in the pool will increase by &Delta;X   (29983 IST)
  * The BLD in the pool will decrease by &Delta;Y   (2247 BLD)

 The Pool grew by 6 BLD more than was required to maintain the constant product invariant.
-15 RUN were extracted for the protocol fee.
+15 IST were extracted for the protocol fee.